wsl1717/OP-airPLS/README.md

 ## Running the notebooks

-Experiment times reported in the notebooks were achieved on a 2018 Macbook Pro.
-If you find any bugs or have questions, please contact `csho@stanford.edu`
+Experiments reported in the notebooks were achieved using a Laptop with Windows 11, Intel i7-10875H CPU (2.30GHz) and 32 GB RAM.
+If you find any bugs or have questions, please contact `jiaheng.cui@uga.edu` or `zhao-nano-lab@uga.edu`.